not-dalia/qudwa/_mentors/english/majd_abdulghani.md

 jobtitle: Research Technician II
 workplace: University of Michigan
 shortbio: >-
-  I’m a geneticist in the Cheung Lab at the University of Michigan.
-My long-term goals are to make significant contributions to the field of genetics and to mitigate racial and gender disparity in STEM fields.
+  I’m a geneticist and my long-term goals are to make significant contributions to the field of genetics and to mitigate racial and gender disparity in STEM fields.
 longbio: >-
   I’m currently a geneticist in a research lab at the University of Michigan.
 I completed my Master’s in Genetics and Genomics at Iowa State University in the